Inventorying best practise

 For many wine warehouses, there’s constant pressure on space, and where customers are allowed to pull bottles out of cases there’s a need to routinely consolidate cases.

 Barcoding the case and inventorying the contents of each pack is the most flexible solution in this case.
+This is so that cases can be consolidated, either one or more into another, or two or more cases into a newly created pack with a fresh barcode.

 So why would you choose to barcode bottles rather than cases?